liyao0123/SoftwareEngineering2021Desk3/Documentation/Sprints&ProjectManagement.md

 * First webpage which shows a 3D earth that is draggable, and there are interactable points on the earth.

-* Build the database and connect it to backend.
+* Build the database and connect it to the backend.

 ###### User stories accomplished:

-* A user can see a dynamic 3D earth which is draggable on the website.
+* A user can see a dynamic 3D earth that is draggable on the website.

-* There are some luminous points on the earth, and by using cursor to hover in a point, a user can preview the name and appearance of the endangered animal.
+* There are some luminous points on the earth, and by using a cursor to hover in a point, a user can preview the name and appearance of the endangered animal.

-##### Sprint3: Show detailed information of animals and mini game
+##### Sprint3: Show detailed information of animals and mini-game

 ###### Timeline: 16/4/2021 - 30/4/2021